core-wg/resource-directory/draft-ietf-core-resource-directory.md

 For the second interaction triggered by the above, the registree-ep takes the role of server and the RD the role of client.
 (Note that this is exactly the Well-Known Interface of {{RFC6690}} Section 4):
 <!-- the above paragraph could just as well be any other text;
-what amtters is that the tables above and below are clearly separated. -->
+what matters is that the tables above and below are clearly separated. -->

 Interaction:
 : RD -> EP